dancard32/dancard32/README.md

 <!-- #################################################################################################################################### -->
 ## About me
 Former rocket scientist, current software engineer.
-I obtained my formal education in aerospace engineering, but transitioned into the world of technology and programming!
-Through my graduate studies, I found my passion of programming.
-And after much reflection, I've decided that I wanted to further pursue this career.
+I obtained my formal education in aerospace engineering, but transitioned into the world of technology and programming and am now currently enrolled at Georgia Tech for a Masters in Computer Science.

-There's so much to learn and I can't wait to get started!

 I can be reached via my email at dcard@umich.edu